jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 #  Security Considerations

-CAA records assert a security policy that the holder of a Domain Name wishes to be observed by Issuers.
+CAA records assert a security policy that the holder of an FDQN wishes to be observed by Issuers.
 The effectiveness of CAA records as an access control mechanism is thus dependent on observance of CAA constraints by Issuers.